erothermel/hello-world/README.md

 # hello-world

-For testing the GitHub waters
+For testing the GitHub waters-

 A beginning Master's student trying to navigate the world of fisheries and migration ecology